MicrosoftDocs/sdk-api/sdk-api-src/content/clusapi/ns-clusapi-_sr_resource_type_eligible_disks_result.md

 ## -description

-Describes a set of information that indicates whether a disk is eligible for replication.
+Describes a set of  data disks retrieved by a resource type control code operation for storage replication.

 ## -struct-fields